pblcbr/rogues/docs/supabase-integration.md

 # Supabase Integration Guide

-This guide will help you integrate Supabase authentication into the Rogues platform.
+This guide will help you integrate Supabase authentication into the tacmind platform.

 ## Installation